devmike18/sturdy-invention/README.md

 ```

 4. Fill out the Age public key in the `.config.env` under `BOOTSTRAP_AGE_PUBLIC_KEY`, **note** the public key should start with `age`...

-### :cloud:&nbsp; Global Cloudflare API Key

-In order to use Terraform and `cert-manager` with the Cloudflare DNS challenge you will need to create a API key.

-1. Head over to Cloudflare and create a API key by going [here](https://dash.cloudflare.com/profile/api-tokens).

-2. Under the `API Keys` section, create a global API Key.

-3. Use the API Key in the configuration section below.

 ### :page_facing_up:&nbsp; Configuration